sakthidharan00/weather_App/README.md

 Project is created to check current temperature of city.
-Using react JS project is devloped
+Using react JS and open weather app api project is devloped